 Are the PD/PIs, collaborators, and other researchers well suited to the project?
 If Early Stage Investigators or New Investigators, or in the early stages of independent careers, do they have appropriate experience and training?
 If established, have they demonstrated an ongoing record of accomplishments that have advanced their field(s)?
-For applications designating multiple PDs/PIs, is the leadership approach, including the designated roles and responsibilities, governance, and organizational structure, consistent with and justified by the aims of the project and the expertise of each of the PDs/PIs?
-Does the PD/PI devote enough time for the research?
+For applications designating multiple PIs, is the leadership approach, including the designated roles and responsibilities, governance, and organizational structure, consistent with and justified by the aims of the project and the expertise of each of the PIs?
+Does the PI devote enough time for the research (at least 10% per year)?
 Are the infrastructure requirements adequately developed?
-Is there evidence that the PD/PI and investigative team are willing to participate in collaborative improvement and network with other grantees in sharing lessons learned and disseminate research results?
-Is the role of the collaborating WIC agency well described?
+Is there evidence that the PI and investigative team are willing to participate in collaborative improvement and network with other grantees in sharing lessons learned and disseminate research results?
+Is the role of the collaborating WIC agency in all aspects of the proposed study well described?